Openlizz/website/docs/tutorials/index.md

 ## Manage your Rasberry Pis cluster

-The first tutorial shows all the steps to create and manage a Rasberry Pis cluster to create your homelab with Rasberry Pis and Lizz.
+The second tutorial shows all the steps to create and manage a Rasberry Pis cluster to create your homelab with Rasberry Pis and Lizz.

 Click [here](/docs/category/manage-your-rasberry-pis-cluster) to start this tutorial now.